soot-oss/SootUp/sootup.apk.frontend/ANDROID_CALL_GRAPH_PLAN.md

 `AndroidIccResolver`/`AndroidAsyncEntryPointCreator` take this set explicitly rather than consulting `isLibraryClass()`.

+### Post-completion fix: the same `SourceType` boundary bug, a third time — this time actually bloating the call graph

+The app/library boundary bug above was fixed everywhere *this module's own code* checked it (`resolveOverride` and friends, via `getApplicationClassNames()`).
+It was never fixed at the *source* — `AndroidApkAnalysis.create()` was still handing `JavaClassPathAnalysisInputLocation` the platform jar via the single-argument constructor, so `isLibraryClass()` was still `false` for every android.jar class.
+This doesn't affect this module's own entry-point logic (which stopped consulting `isLibraryClass()` back at step 3), but `sootup.callgraph`'s own `DefaultCallResolver` — the thing that decides whether to expand a method's own outgoing calls at all — relies on exactly that flag: `if (sourceMethod`'s declaring class `isLibraryClass()`) don't resolve any calls from it`.
+With android.jar misclassified as non-library, CHA/RTA happily expanded *into* android.jar's own method bodies and kept going recursively, pulling a large, uncontrolled slice of the framework's own internal call graph into the result — this is what a user noticed directly ("the call graph contains all methods from android.jar").

+Fixed with one line: `AndroidApkAnalysis.create()` now constructs the platform jar's input location with `SourceType.Library` explicitly.
+The direct edge from an app method into whatever framework API it calls is unaffected (`VirtualCallResolver.all()`, which governs whether a resolved *target* is admitted, doesn't consult `isLibraryClass()` at all) — only the recursive expansion *into* that framework method's own body stops.

+A related, second bug surfaced while measuring the first fix's effect: the size reduction from the `SourceType` fix alone was smaller than expected.
+`buildCallGraphWithRTA()` seeded `RapidTypeAnalysisAlgorithm`'s
+instantiated-types set with `view.getClasses()` — every class in the *entire* view, app and android.jar alike (copied from this module's pre-existing `CallGraphTest`, without questioning it at the time).
+RTA isn't a static filter over a fixed universe, though — it *discovers* instantiated types as it explores reachable code and uses the set to prune virtual-dispatch candidates down to types actually seen being `new`'d.
+Seeding it with literally every android.jar class up front means every subtype of a common framework base type (every `View` subclass the SDK ships, for instance) is "instantiated" from the start — RTA degenerates into CHA-equivalence for any dispatch through such a type, silently losing the precision RTA exists to provide.
+Fixed by seeding `buildCallGraphWithRTA()` with only the APK's own app classes: the framework instantiates manifest components and callback classes itself via `new`s that never appear in the app's own bytecode for RTA to discover, so those need seeding explicitly, while every other real instantiation — including of framework types the app itself constructs, e.g. `new ArrayList()` — is picked up organically as RTA explores from the entry points.

+Measured across the full public DroidBench corpus (188 real APKs, all 17 categories — see the validation note two sections up): the `SourceType` fix alone reduced total CHA graph size from 177,386 to 172,420 methods (888,583 → 796,836 calls) — a real but modest reduction, because android.jar in the `android-platforms` jars used here is largely a stub jar with little of its own body to recursively expand into.
+The RTA seeding fix mattered far more: before it, RTA was essentially CHA-equivalent in size; after it, RTA totals 122,329 methods and 497,165 calls against CHA's 172,420/796,836 on the same corpus — RTA now does real, additional work over CHA, which it wasn't before. `CallGraphTest` (pre-existing, not part of this plan) still constructs RTA the old, unfixed way and its hardcoded expected-count assertions still pass — it wasn't touched, since changing its seeding could invalidate counts verified against that specific pattern.

+### Post-completion fix: component constructors were never entry points

+Found via the user's own differential Soot-vs-SootUp call graph comparison on DroidBench's `Button1` (a real, independent methodology this plan's own DroidBench sweep couldn't have caught, since the sweep only checks that nothing crashes and counts look sane — it has no ground truth to diff against).
+Soot/FlowDroid's dummy-main explicitly calls `new Button1()`/`Button1.<init>()` before calling `onCreate`; SootUp's entry-point list had no equivalent — `Button1.<init>()` was a real method in the dex (confirmed directly against the actual downloaded `Button1.apk`, not just the current DroidBench source tree, which turned out to have drifted from what the prebuilt APK actually contains — see below) but never became a call-graph node or root at all, because nothing calls it: not app code (the OS instantiates the component reflectively), and not this module's entry-point model (which only ever added *lifecycle methods*, never the implicit `new` that precedes them).

+Fixed by adding each manifest component's own no-arg constructor as an entry point in `AndroidEntryPointCreator.collectEntryPoints`, alongside its lifecycle methods.
+Unlike lifecycle methods this isn't `resolveOverride`'d up the superclass chain: Android always instantiates the exact declared component class, and javac always emits a default no-arg constructor on it even when the source never wrote one, so a direct lookup on the component's own class is correct and sufficient.
+This is conceptually the same class of gap as static initializers (`<clinit>`), which `sootup.callgraph` already handles automatically for every entry point's declaring class — instance constructors just have no such generic handling, since outside Android nothing calls `new X()` "implicitly" from outside the program for `sootup.callgraph` to reason about.

+Also worth recording as a methodology note: chasing this down required fetching DroidBench's actual `Button1.java`/manifest/layout source from GitHub to understand what the app *should* do, but the current source tree didn't have the `setDataIntent(Intent)` method the comparison report showed as "only in Soot" at all — the checked-in prebuilt `Button1.apk` predates a source refactor.
+The real ground truth turned out to be the downloaded APK's actual bytecode (inspected directly through this module's own dex pipeline), not the current source tree — worth remembering for any future Soot-diff finding that references a method name that doesn't appear where expected in DroidBench's current source.

 Known limitations carried forward deliberately (not silent gaps — flagged for later steps):